Netiwit Chotiphatphaisal: Removal from the Student Council

 Netiwit and seven other members of the student council walked out of an oath-giving ceremony requiring them to prostrate in front of a statue of King Rama V in symbolic protest.
 As a result, one of the members was assaulted by a professor, Reungwit Bunjongrat, and the protesting members had their "behavioural scores" cut by the university as punishment.
 Subsequently, this led to the members, including Netiwit, being removed from their positions on the student council.
-Netiwit has since received support from academics and activists internationally, including Nobel Prize laureate Roald Hoffmann, scholar and political activist Noam Chomsky, and Harvard psychologist Steven Pinker.
+Netiwit has since received support from academics and activists internationally, including Nobel Prize laureate Roald Hoffmann, scholar and political activist and Harvard psychologist Steven Pinker.
 In January 2018, seven Nobel laureates sent a petition to Chulalongkorn University to appeal for Netiwit and his seven friends and to criticize the university.

 In 2019 after he filed a petition with the Court against Chulalongkorn University, the administrative court ruled in his favor since then Chulalongkorn university authority returned his position and behavioural points to him.

 Political Science Student Union of Chulalongkorn University

 In June 2020, Netiwit and his team, Demosingh Party (พรรคสิงหราษฎร์), were elected to serve as the board of the Political Science Student Union of Chulalongkorn University (PSCU) (สโมสรนิสิตรัฐศาสตร์ จุฬาลงกรณ์มหาวิทยาลัย).
 Netiwit was the President of the Student Union in the Faculty of Political Science.

 During his term in PSCU, he had addressed and engaged in many social and political issues, such as Chao Mae Tubtim Shrine, Scala Theatre.
-Moreover, his student union had published many public statements involving contemporary events and political developments in Thailand, including the forced disaprearance of Thai activist-in-exile Wanchalearm Satsaksit, 2021 Myanmar Coup d'etat, condemning the State's violence against demonstrations and charge of article 112, and so much more.
+Moreover, his student union had published many public statements involving contemporary events and political developments in Thailand, including the forced disappearance of Thai activist-in-exile Wanchalearm Satsaksit, 2021 Myanmar Coup d'état, condemning the State's violence against demonstrations and charge of article 112, and so much more.

 This term of Netiwit's team has changed the University along with the development of protests across the country against Prayut Chan-o-cha's government.